Find a Travel Niche: A Step-by-Step Guide

 - What do you do in your free time? (e.g. genealogy, write, read wedding magazines)

-Write down all answers that come to mind without passing judgement.
-That means adding underwater basket weaving without questioning if it's a passion or just a passing fad.
-(Though we really hope it's a passing fad.)
+Write down all answers that come to mind without passing judgment.
+That means adding underwater basket weaving without questioning if it's a passion or just a fad.
+(Though we really hope it's a fad.)

 You can be successful without a network but it's much harder since you have to build trust and establish your expertise.
 Utilizing the networks you already have in place—or ones you can easily break into—is going to save you a lot of time, energy, and money.
 The most successful agents have an existing network that they were immediately able to market to.
 This column helps you recognize your connections.

 What business networks do you belong to? (e.g. BNI, union, boards)